je-jo/basic-template/README.md

 ### Description

 This is a a basic folder structure for simple front-end projects.
-Includes minimal styling, mostly taken from [Stephanie Eckless](https://moderncss.dev/).
+Includes minimal styling for most used elements.
+Custom properties and general idea mostly taken from [Stephanie Eckless](https://moderncss.dev/).

 ### Screenshot